METEO 3 Lesson 7 Images

 Text description of the cloud structure of an infant low often resembles a leaf on a tree image.

 The image is a satellite view of a weather system captured from above.
-It displays a swirling mass of clouds in various colors indicative of different temperatures or altitudes, often used in meteorology for analysis.
-In the center, there is a prominent area of turquoise blue, surrounded by irregular patterns of bright magenta, red, and yellow, indicating the presence and intensity of cloud formations.
+It displays a region of cloud cover in various colors indicative of different temperatures.
+In the center, there is a prominent area of turquoise blue, surrounded by irregular patterns of bright magenta, red, and yellow, indicating the presence and intensity of clouds.
 The background consists of a gradient of gray, representing the Earth's surface or ocean beneath the clouds.
 The upper portion of the image has a black space indicating the edge of the visible atmosphere and space.
+Portions of the Pacific northwest coast are outlined in pink.

 resemble the shape of a comma on satellite